armandofox/armandofox.github.io/_posts/book_summary/2021-11-04-forgotten-continent.md

 their government to create these conditions; guilds and ethnic/expat networks help somewhat, though at the risk of ethnic hostility.

-Yet if you try to "reform" by running <a name="twosystems">two systems</a> side-by-side within a society,  bad actors can asymetrically exploit one against the other, or exit one system on bad terms only to enter the other system "clean".
+Yet if you try to "reform" by running <span id="twosystems">two systems</span> side-by-side within a society,  bad actors can asymetrically exploit one against the other, or exit one system on bad terms only to enter the other system "clean".
 When the Soviet Union fell, the network of "pushers" or Tolkachi (O'Rourke talks about them in ETR) that had learned to "cheat" and build fiefdoms within the ineffective command